Don’t know where to start to create your perfect gallery wall? Follow my 7 simple steps to create the best gallery wall for your home.

 Once you have this part complete, the rest will be an artistic breeze.

-So, grab a basic calculator, measuring tape, straight edge/ruler, a pencil (no pens in math lol), and the printable above.
+So, grab a basic calculator, measuring tape, straight edge/ruler, a pencil (no pens in math lol), and the printable workbook.

 Take a few deep breaths and let’s get to it!